astrolabsoftware/grafink/docs/Schema-Model.md

     - The object ID itself if we use individual alerts ```(i:objectId)```

 ### Edges
-- Create an edge between all the vertices that have same properties
+- Create an edge between all the vertices that have same ```link``` properties.
-- So if Vertex 1 has ```(d:rfscore)``` property and Vertex 5 also has the same property, we will create an edge between them.
+- Definition of same property will vary, and will be controlled by some rules, for eg:
+   - String properties would be considered same if they are equal
+   - ML properties might be considered same if they are below a threshold or within the same range etc.

 ### Data Insertion Algorithm (might change based on answers to the questions)

 - Start by creating the schema in janusgraph if it does not exist This will involve creating
-   - vertex labels (cf:columnname in hbase row)
+   - Vertex Labels
+     Each vertex will have one label which is a kind of its 'type'.
-   - edge labels (not sure what will be the edge label exactly)
+   - Edge Labels (not sure what will be the edge label exactly)
-   - property keys
+   - Property Keys
         - Vertex property ```Rowkey```
+        - All ```link``` properties as vertex properties as described above.
-- Read all the rows, group by the interesting columnnames (alert properties).
+- Read all the rows, group by the interesting columnnames (link properties).
 Vertices in each group become ```cliques``` of the graph, since each of them needs to be connected to all the others in the group.
-Load all these as vertices of the graph and add the labels and properties.
+Load all these as vertices of the graph and add the label and properties.
-- Then for each of these groups, load edges, using the same ```Dataframe``` and add labels.
+- Then for each of these groups:
+   - Search for all vertices with the same link properties.
+   - For each vertex in the group, add edges to all the searched vertices.
 - Create indexes

 ### Questions